 Some people work a lot more efficiently when in charge of their own schedule, and this can help them to be more productive at the same time.
 People have started quitting positions due to lack of flexibility and remote work with the number increasing from 17 percent in 2014 to 32 percent in 2017.

 When you work from home, this removes the need to commute, which can often take up quite a chunk of your monthly wage anyway.
 When it comes to eating lunch, you can also save by making it and eating at home rather than always having to buy something out, which when hunger strikes, can force you to make costlier decisions!

 Another area you will save money is with childcare, if you are able to handle working with your kids at home, then this could also save you a lot.

 3. Go at your own pace (less of that rat race)

-Many people who work remote can choose exactly when and how they work on projects, so long as they get them completed in time for the target deadline.
-Working remote you are also free to take breaks when you require them, and follow through on work without being disturbed by a coworker.
+Many people who work remotely can choose exactly when and how they work on projects, so long as they get them completed in time for the target deadline.
+Working remotely you are also free to take breaks when you require them and follow through on work without being disturbed by a coworker.

-Self-discipline is crucial when working remote, and if you are able to keep up, you can be a lot more effective than at the office.
+Self-discipline is crucial when working remotely, and if you are able to keep up, you can be a lot more effective than at the office.

 4. Less absences that reduce your monthly pay

 Sometimes when we fall ill with a cold or sore throat, we wake up and decide to give the commute a miss and call in sick out of fear of it making us worse.

 Being at home, however, you will have more time to look after yourself to get better, minimizing contact with others and actually getting on with some work at the same time.
 This allows you to get better quicker, and studies show that remote workers have fewer absences than on-site employees.